maldoinc/wireup/docs/pages/index.md

 ### 🛡️ Static Analysis

-Wireup validates your entire dependency graph at container creation.
+Wireup validates the entire dependency graph at container creation.
 If the container starts, you can be confident there won't be runtime surprises from missing dependencies or misconfigurations.

 **Checks performed at startup:**